-- Asus ROG Strix Scar 15 – our favourite laptop
+- Asus ROG Strix Scar 17 – the best gaming laptop overall

-- Dell G15 Ryzen Edition – portable gaming on a budget
+- Dell G15 Ryzen Edition – best value gaming laptop

-- Alienware m17 R5 – the finest AMD has to offer
+- Alienware m17 R5 – best 4K gaming laptop

 |CPU||Intel Core i9-12900H|

-The 1440p 15.6-inch IPS display on the Asus ROG Strix Scar 15 delivers wonderfully sharp images in both SDR and HDR without diving into the settings to adjust anything, but it also boasts an ultra-responsive 240Hz refresh rate with response times of 3ms.
-That might seem like a lot of numbers, but this means games will both run fast and look good while you play.
+The 1440p 17.3-inch IPS display on the Asus ROG Strix Scar 17 delivers wonderfully sharp images and boasts an ultra-responsive 240Hz refresh rate with response times of just 3ms.
+That might seem like a lot of numbers, but these specs essentially mean your games will both run fast and look good while you play.

 2. Dell G15 Ryzen Edition